How Deep Should a Water Well Be? Depth Guide by Region

 - Test drilling — in uncertain areas, a small test bore can determine conditions

-- Local driller experience — experienced drillers know their area well and can give accurate estimates
+- Local driller experience — experienced drillers know their area and can give accurate estimates

 How Depth Affects Cost and Water Quality